mobify/workshop--adaptivejs-components/README.md

-# Introduction “A”
+# Introduction To Adaptive Components

 In this step, we are going to learn exactly what an Adaptive component is and how that relates to an Adaptive.js project.

 ## What’s a Component?

 Components can be thought of as a single reusable user interface pattern.
 These UI patterns can be as simple as a button, icon or breadcrumb, to as complex as an accordion, carousel or tab bar.

-The important thing to understand is that a single component contains all the necessary pieces for that pattern to work as a single unit:
+The important thing to understand is that a single component contains all the necessary pieces for that pattern to work as a single unit, which may include HTML, CSS and Javascript.

+## What's an Adaptive Component?

+An *Adaptive* Component is a component built into within the framework of Adaptive.js.
+This means that Adaptive Components have conventions and certain requirements in order to make them work in an Adaptive.js project.
+Adaptive Components are composed of the following files:

 * Dust.js template – defines the component markup
 * Sass stylesheet – defines the component appearance